vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Time in a Tree.md

 - Someone has finally beat Ewan's high scores.
 It's the same kid each time.
 (PHL)
 - In fact, he can beat anyone at any game there (except maybe Ewan).
 ##### From the kid, Phil Bell
+- Extremely experienced and skilled, for someone his age.
+It's like he's tried everything.
 - He knows the day is repeating.
 He doesn't mind having more time to do fun things,
 - He doesn't want today to end, citing that it's the best day of his life.
 - In actuality, he's hurting bad.
 His brother is in the hospital.
 He knows what will happen to him, but doesn't want to accept it.